+Our focus is on the future, and we actively seek contributions with online content.
 We at Birding love dialogue and debate, and we seek the advice and input of all ABA members.
 The subject matter in Birding is extremely varied; see for yourself, in this enumeration, now slightly dated, of the twenty greatest articles published in the magazine.
 Yes, the content is varied, but there is, we hope, an overarching theme on the pages of Birding: a sense of wonder about the avian riches and blessings in the world around us.

 There’s something else.

 We are hopelessly addicted to content that surprises us.
 Which brings us to the matter of the feature articles in the current, January/February 2013 issue of Birding.